3CORESec/S2AN/README.md

 # Considerations

 S2AN does not attempt to parse or validate the YAML files.
-We extract the tags that are relevant for the mapping and create our JSON layer solely based on that.
+We extract the tags that are relevant for the mapping from the rule file and create our JSON layer solely based on that.

 # Example Layer